Maia-Everett/lintian.eu/_posts/2024-08-22-warcraft-retrospective-32.md

 {% youtube "https://www.youtube.com/watch?v=_7Z38j7kwtU" %}

-It encapsulates the state of the Alliance: it has fallen on hard times, and whole nations lie in ruins, but its spirit endures.
+It captures the state of the Alliance at this point: it has fallen on hard times, and whole nations lie in ruins, but its spirit endures.
 It mixes in desperation, dignity, and resolve.
 And intentional or not, YouTube commenter @nausherwanbabry identifies parts of this theme with going through the Seven Kingdoms in order: Lordaeron, Stromgarde, Stormwind, Alterac, Dalaran, Gilneas, and finally, Kul Tiras.

 The mission takes place among the ruins of Dalaran, amid desolation wrought by the Scourge.
 A lone peasant is repairing the first observatory while we explore the eastern, urban section with our starting troops.
 Kael is a [blood mage](https://warcraft.wiki.gg/wiki/Blood_mage) starting with Flame Strike, a telegraphed AoE, and Banish, which makes a unit temporarily unable to attack while also making it temporarily immune to physical damage (but taking extra damage from spells).
 Flame Strike pairs well with the new unit, the [spell breaker](https://warcraft.wiki.gg/wiki/Spellbreaker), which is immune to magic and thus can stand safely in Flame Strike's area of effect.